Your Hit Percentage :

 This is a free calculator for finding your hit percentage in volleyball.
-If you have questions or suggestions to improve this calculator, you can contact us.
+Keep reading below to learn how volleyball hit percentage is calculated.

 When you’re just starting out or playing for fun, you might not feel the need to pay too much attention to volleyball stats.
 However, once you start playing at a more serious or professional level, it becomes more important to track certain statistics, including your volleyball hit percentage.